 In Search of Ideas: Technological Innovation and Executive Pay Inequality

-Pay inequality between executives and workers accounts for a substantial fraction of overall pay inequality in the United States.
-We develop a general equilibrium model that delivers realistic fluctuations in pay inequality -- both between executives and workers, and among executives in different firms -- as a result of changes in the technology frontier.
-In our model, executives add value to the firm not only by participating in production decisions, as do other workers in the economy, but also by identifying new investment opportunities.
-The economic value of these two distinct components of the executives' job varies with the state of the economy.
-Improvements in technology that are specific to new vintages of capital raise the return to managers' skills for discovering new growth projects, and thus increase the compensation of executives relative to workers.
-When most of the dispersion in managerial skills lies in the ability to find new projects, disparities in pay across executives in different firms also increases in response to these embodied technological shocks.
-Our model implies that, controlling for firm size, compensation is higher in fast growing firms.
-In addition, it implies that pay inequality increases as investment opportunities in the economy improve.
-Both predictions are consistent with historical and modern data on executive pay.
+We develop a general equilibrium model that delivers realistic fluctuations in both the level as well as the dispersion in executive pay as a result of changes in the technology frontier.
+Our model recognizes that executives add value to the firm not only by participating in production decisions, but also by identifying new investment opportunities.
+The economic value of these two distinct components of the executive's job varies with the state of the economy.
+Improvements in technology that are specific to new vintages of capital raise the skill price of discovering new growth prospects -- and thus raise the compensation of executives relative to workers.
+If most of the dispersion in managerial skill lies in the ability to find new projects, dispersion in executive pay will also rise.
+Our model delivers testable predictions about the relation between executive pay and growth opportunities that are quantitatively consistent with the data.

 Suggested Citation: Suggested Citation